2/10 Net 30 – Invoice Payment Terms Explained

 Everything has a downside and so does 2/10 net 30 terms too.
 The biggest disadvantage of this payment term is that no instant payment can be expected for sales.
 Since the due period is 30 days, there are chances of delayed payment.

-Startups, freelancers and small businesses who are dependent on cash flow cannot benefit with such early payment discounts.
+Startups, freelancers, and small businesses that are dependent on cash flow cannot benefit from such early payment discounts.
 Sometimes, it may also lead to bad debts which can be a bigger risk.

 Conclusion

 The invoice payment terms are very crucial for businesses.
-Ultimately, it is about exploring payment options, testing different scenarios and opting which suits the best.
-Net 30 is standard, not mandatory, so businesses have the flexibility to pick any preferable term credit, shrinking to Net 15 to extending to Net 90.
+Ultimately, it is about exploring payment options, testing different scenarios, and opting for which suits the best.
+Net 30 is standard, not mandatory, so businesses have the flexibility to pick any preferable term credit, shrinking from Net 15 to extending to Net 90.

-Longer the payment is delayed, badly your cash flow will be affected, particularly for freelancers and budding small businesses.
-Pick suitable invoice payment terms and see how your sales boost, cash flow increases and your overall business witnesses growth.
+The longer the payment is delayed, the worse your cash flow will be affected, particularly for freelancers and budding small businesses.
+Pick suitable invoice payment terms and see how your sales boost, cash flow increases, and your overall business witnesses growth.

 Divya Mudliar